-Complaints that involve or are about the head teacher and/or Executive Principal should be addressed to Mr S Evans (Chair of Governors), via the school email cvhs@thecvhs.co.uk.
+Complaints that involve or are about the Head of School should be addressed to Mr S Evans (Chair of Governors), via the school email cvhs@thecvhs.co.uk.
 Please mark them as Private and Confidential.

 Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Great Heights Academy Trust.
 Please mark them as Private and Confidential.